isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-thin-latex-paint-for-hvlp/index.md

 ###  **Step 2**

 Gently, add clean water (right quantity) into the bucket containing paint as instructed by the manufacturer.
 Avoid dirty water when thinning as it weakens paint stickiness ability.
-Usually, one gallon of paint requires one to two cups of water this may differ as per the [latex solvent](https://www.amazon. com/Rust-Oleum-1990730-Painters-Touch-2-Pint/dp/B000I1E95I/ref=sr_1_3? dchild=1&keywords=latex+paint&qid=1609208944&sr=8-3) thickness.
+Usually, one gallon of paint requires one to two cups of water this may differ as per the [latex solvent](https://www.amazon.com/Rust-Oleum-1990730-Painters-Touch-2-Pint/dp/B000I1E95I/ref=sr_1_3?dchild=1&keywords=latex+paint&qid=1609208944&sr=8-3)thickness.

 ###  **Step 3**